retrogaming457/awsctx/README.md

 ## Notes

+### Config File Format

+`awsctx` works with both types of AWS CLI config file — **Standard Config** and **Service-Specific Config** (indented format).

+### Adjustments based on preferred S3 Client Tool

+Depending on your preference and envirnoment setup, some lines can be disabled or adjusted in the scripts.

+For example, if your preferred S3 client tool is `s5cmd`, comment-out section of the script where it generates `s3cmd.ini` (or `.s3cfg` on bash script) for `s3cmd` and `s4cmd`.
+Meanwhile, `HOME` variable which is only exported by Windows batch script won't be necessary as it is only used by `s4cmd`.

-###  `awsctx` on Windows:
+###  Shell Detection on Windows

-  The batch script attempts to detect the current shell (CMD vs PowerShell), but **this can fail in nested shell environments** — for example, when cmd.exe was launching from PowerShell.
+  The batch script attempts to detect the current shell (CMD vs PowerShell), but **this can fail in nested shell environments** — for example, when cmd.exe is launched from PowerShell.
 In such cases, shell detection becomes unreliable in plain batch scripts.

-  If you typically run `awsctx` in a single shell environment (e.g., directly from Command-Prompt or PowerShell), you won’t encounter any issues.
+  If you typically run `awsctx` in a single shell environment (e.g. directly from Command-Prompt or PowerShell), you won’t encounter any issues.

   However, for **more robust and accurate shell detection** — especially in environments where nested shells are common — use `awsctx.cpp` which handles shell detection and then, runs the batch script to setup aws/s3 profile in shell envirnoment (instructions in `README.md` under c++ directory)

 ### Certificate Handling

-If you're not using a custom certificate (e.g., for private S3 endpoints), some lines can be disabled or adjusted in the scripts.
-To do that, search for `CERT_CASE` keyword in the script file you are using (`awsctx.sh` or `awsctx.cmd`) to find referenced sections.
+If you are not using a custom certificate, search for `CERT_CASE` keyword in the script file you are using to adjust referenced sections accordingly.

-### Self-Signed Certificates

-On Windows, for `s3cmd` and `s4cmd`, if the endpoint uses a **self-signed certificate**, please be aware they rely on Python’s certificate store (not Windows).
-As the result:
+However, if you use **self-signed certificate** on Windows with `s3cmd` client tool, please be aware:

 - `s3cmd` requiries the certificate to include **Authority Key Identifier (AKI)** and **Subject Key Identifier (SKI)** extensions.
 If your CA bundle **does not include AKI and SKI**, `s3cmd` may reject the certificate.
 A workaround is adding below snippet to `ssl_verified_context()` method in `s3cmd-2.4.0\S3\ConnMan.py` file to disable `VERIFY_X509_STRICT` flag:
 ```python